KeplerGO/kpub/README.md

 kpub --exoplanets
 ```

-Add a new article to the database using its bibcode:
+Add a new article to the database using its bibcode.
+(This command will display the article's metadata and ask the user to
+classify the science.)
 ```
 kpub-add 2015arXiv150204715F
 ```